 Share your appreciation on social media

-It’s time to show your appreciation for trainers!
-Why not put up a post on Facebook or Instagram about a trainer who has inspired you?
+It’s time to show your appreciation for athletic trainers!
+Why not put up a post on Facebook or Instagram about an athletic trainer who has inspired you?

 Host an athletic event